BIU-NLP/iFACETSUM/README.md

 #### CD Entities Co-reference Alignment

+For the end-to-end iFᴀᴄᴇᴛSᴜᴍ entities script (following above instructions) refer to https://github.com/AlonEirew/wd-plus-srl-extraction#wec-cd-coreference

 1. Create entities mentions using SpanBert, accessible from https://docs.allennlp.org/models/main/.
-2. Use the WEC model to score each pairwise (link will be added soon).
+2. Use the WEC model to score each pairwise.
 3. Use agglomerative clustering to combine WD and CD mentions into clusters.

-For the end-to-end iFᴀᴄᴇᴛSᴜᴍ entities script (following above instructions) refer to https://github.com/AlonEirew/wd-plus-srl-extraction#wec-cd-coreference

 #### Proposition Alignment